barbarer/py4e-int/_sources/09-dictionaries/09-writecode.rst

          class myTests(TestCaseGui):

              def testOne(self):
-                 self.assertEqual(mail_count['Mon'], 2, "Make sure you are grabbing the third value from each item in the list in order to sort by the day of the week.") self.assertEqual(mail_count['Sat'], 2, "Checking that there are 2 emails sent on Saturday") self.assertEqual(mail_count['Sun'], 0, "Checking that no emails were sent on Sunday")
+                 self.assertEqual(mail_count['Mon'], 2, "Making sure only two emails are associated with Monday.") self.assertEqual(mail_count['Sat'], 2, "Checking that there are 2 emails sent on Saturday.") self.assertEqual(mail_count.get('Sun', 0), 0, "Checking that no emails were sent on Sunday.")

          myTests().main()